Feed their imagination with a Playhouse

-When I think back to my childhood I can still remember my Playhouse (or Wendy House as they were known when I was a child).
-I didn’t have a wooden one, I had a plastic red and yellow one which I loved.
-I would forever be taking my dolls and teddies into it for tea parties and playdates, it featured a lot in my childhood.
-Likewise, when Little Bean was 3 years old we had a raised playhouse in the garden which she and Curly played in constantly, it was their pirate ship, their home, their school house and a space ship.
+When I think back to my childhood, I can still remember my Playhouse (or Wendy House as they were known when I was a child).
+I didn’t have a wooden one; I had a plastic red and yellow one I loved.
+I would forever be taking my dolls and teddies into it for tea parties and playdates.
+It featured a lot in my childhood.
+Likewise, when Little Bean was 3 years old, we had a raised playhouse in the garden, which she and Curly played in constantly; it was their pirate ship, their home, their schoolhouse and a space ship.
 It literally kept them amused for hours on end.
-The only reason we sold it was that as the Beans continued to get bigger and then Jelly Bean was born it became apparent that our playhouse just wasn’t going to be big enough for four children and Curly was getting too big for the playhouse on the whole.
+The only reason we sold it was that as the Beans continued to get bigger and then Jelly Bean was born, it became apparent that our playhouse wasn’t going to be big enough for four children, and Curly was getting too big for the playhouse on the whole.

 So how do you choose the right playhouse for your child(ren)?
-They aren’t always the cheapest things to buy but I promise you they will be worth it.
-I’ve rarely heard of a family who have bought one that their children haven’t played with.
+They aren’t always the cheapest things to buy, but I promise you they will be worth it.
+I’ve rarely heard of a family who has bought one that their children haven’t played with.
 I would suggest the first place to start is looking at your child’s play ‘style’, favourite films and characters.
 Do they have a love of Pirates, Space Ships, Princess Castles??
-If you are short on outdoor space then you might want to choose a fold-away playhouse which can be packed away when space is needed.
-Choose a raised wooden playhouse to add height to a garden, to create a further play space underneath (perhaps somewhere to add a sandpit) or to add the fun of a climbing wall and slide.
-If cost is an issue then plastic playhouses are a good affordable option, they are sturdy, brightly coloured and will last for years.
-There are lots of options for boys and for girls.
+If you are short on outdoor space, then you might want to choose a fold-away playhouse that can be packed away when space is needed.
+Choose a raised wooden playhouse to add height to a garden, create a further play space underneath (perhaps somewhere to add a sandpit), or add the fun of a climbing wall and slide.
+If cost is an issue, then plastic playhouses are a good affordable option.
+They are sturdy, brightly coloured and will last for years.
+There are lots of options for boys and girls.